Sayaka Miki: Analysis

 Sayaka's character has also attracted critical attention.
 Japanese psychologist Takashi Tomita observed that Sayaka has the determination and clumsiness to stick to one thing when she thinks about getting it, and when she gets stuck, she easily becomes stressed.
 Tomita also noted that Sayaka tends to indulge self-hatred due to her strong desire for perfection.
 Writer Mayuko Ueda said that Sayaka's self-esteem is one of her weaknesses.
 Sara Cleto and Erin Kathleen Bahl note the elements that Oktavia (Sayaka's witch form) uses "to construct her labyrinth are drawn from her memories as well as from fairy-tale tropes, and she remixes these pieces to create multiple versions of her own memory-narrative".
 They compared her unrequited love story to that of The Little Mermaid by Hans Christian Andersen.
 Writing for The Girl at the End of Time: Temporality, (P)remediation, and Narrative Freedom in Puella Magi Madoka Magica, Forrest Greenwood notes all of the series' character designs have themes that convey their character; he says that Sayaka's design conveys her as a "forthright" character.
-In Japanese Aesthetics and Anime: The Influence of Tradition, Dani Cavallaro writes that Sayaka's "generous outlook" is what "ultimately seals her inevitable downfall".

 In the book The Very Soil: An Unauthorized Critical Study of Puella Magi Madoka Magica, Jed A. Blue posits that the main characters of the series suffers from different types of depressive disorders, with Sayaka's entire arc about "a story of loss and mounting despair culminating in suicide".
 Blue also comments on Sayaka's admiration for Mami Tomoe and hatred for Homura Akemi, as Sayaka immediately cheers and admires Mami because she serves as a protector of innocents but hates and misunderstands Homura due her different role.
 He describes how Sayaka sees the conflict between magical girls and witches as a fight between good and evil, and eagerly decides to join the former.
 Blue states that Sayaka only "wants to fight evil", and that she is only focused on her actions in an attempt to achieve her desired "state of being", but fails to express her true wish.
 Blue also says that the thing that most hurts Sayaka is the moment where she regrets saving her friend Hitomi from a witch, and uses it to rationalize her "becom[ing] subhuman".
 He also compares her unrequited love story to The Little Mermaid.